parthasn/Nation-with-NaMo-assignment/README.md

 14. display entire filter criteria. - Done
 15. filterBy cannot be repeated. - Done
 16. Improve the css of the entire page - Done
-17. A person cannot enter same Todo twice if its already in pending.
-If user tries,show warning. - Done

 ### Technologies Used